Catallactic/catallactic-site/docs/litepaper.md

 Tokens can be expired or suspended.

 #### 1.3.2.
-Properties of Tokens
+Token Features

 When evaluating the asset, or asset property, we must consider the concept of <b>fungibility</b>.
 Fungibility is the property of a good, or a commodity, whose individual units are essentially interchangeable.

 Tokens can be transferred between holders.
 This features applies to fungible and not-fungible tokens.

+Valuable.
 A token tokenizing a fungible assets, or asset properties, can be provided a relative value when submitted to an exchange paired with other token.
 This relative value can be defined as a <b>price</b>.
 In that way, a token can be priced in terms of another token.

 Tokens can be divisible.

+Non-fungible tokens tokens can be configurable

 #### 1.3.3.
-Types of Tokens
+Tokenization Models

 <div style={{textAlign: 'center'}}>
 	<img src="/img/tokenization_maturity_model_seal.svg" width="50%"></img>